 The main topic of the workshop was mediation.
-Monika Oboth led this, using a lot of bodywork to get the exercises and learnings across.
-Dominique Pannke, Karin Renner, Sebastian Kremser, Birgit Goldenbow, Christine Gundelach and Elkie Deadman supported the participants during their exercises in small groups and generally added value with their ideas for role-plays, cooperative games, relaxing exercises, and ideas for the non-talent show.
+Monika Oboth (D) led this, using a lot of bodywork to get the exercises and learnings across.
+Dominique Pannke (D), Karin Renner (D), Sebastian Kremser (D), Birgit Goldenbow (D), Christine Gundelach (D) and Elkie Deadman (NL) supported the participants during their exercises in small groups and generally added value with their ideas for role-plays, cooperative games, relaxing exercises, and ideas for the non-talent show.

 Some of the projects from the participants included: an internet cafe for street children, a sewing shop in an orphans home, a chicken farm for widows and their children, a dance club for children from the slums, an NVC conference in their own country…

 The implementation of these projects now lies in the hands of the participants who know best about their circumstances at home.
-We stay in contact to support whenever need will be.
+We stay in contact to support whenever asked for.
 The participants learned how to solve a conflict through mediation and how to develop their own projects and businesses.
 Now they need to take it from here.

 To support the participants in their work with children, I invited an improvisation theatre group at the end of the workshop.
 They showed different ways to engage children in actions and role-play, as many children love role-play and can express themselves more easily that way, especially if they cannot find the words for explanations in a conflict.
 The actors worked on conflict situations using roleplays which offered alternatives to usual »conflict solutions«.
 They developed the scenes in slow motion together with the audience and they included further systemic methods.

 A therapist of trauma release exercises (based on David Berceli) did some exercises with the participants.
-They can take this experience home and work with their often traumatised children in a gentle way.
+They can take this experience home and work with their often traumatized children in a gentle way.

 In summary: The feedback of many of the participants was grateful and appreciating.
-I am deeply gratified and am looking forward to further cooperations, whatever they might be.
+I am deeply happy and am looking forward to further cooperation, whatever they might be.